PaulKjer/GettingAndCleaningDataProject/README.md

 The output table is a comma delimited CSV table **tidydataset.txt** written to the  with the structure outlined in the table below.
 (Note that the table has the extension .txt even though it is a valid .csv table to avoid Coursera upload issues).

+Additional detail regarding the output is available in codebook.md in this repo.

 | subject |  activity  |  tBodyAcc-mean()-X | 77 Other Measured Variables (total of 79) | fBodyBodyGyroJerkMag-meanFreq()|
 |-------------|-----------------|-----------------------|---|----------------------|